-Choose Your Cinnamon Installation Method
+Choose a Cinnamon Installation Method on Debian

 Debian offers three meta-packages for installing Cinnamon, each providing different levels of components and bundled applications.
 Select the method that matches your needs: